Danville Fire Division

 - 2000 Dodge Pick-up Special Service 1

-The Fire Prevention Bureau provides many services to the community including Inspections, Fire Safety Education Programs, Plan Reviews, Code Enforcement, Juvenile Firesetter's Program, and Fire Investigations.
+The Fire Prevention Unit provides many services to the community including Inspections, Fire Safety Education Programs, Plan Reviews, Code Enforcement, Juvenile Firesetter's Program, and Fire Investigations.
 For further information contact (217) 431-2350.

-The Training Division of the Danville Fire Division is operated by Capt.
-Larry Jaggers (217) 431-2350.
+The Training Section of the Danville Fire Division is operated by Lt.
+Chris McMahon.
 This includes ongoing training in many areas including firefighting, emergency medical services, hazardous materials, and rescue.

 Burning Regulations